benignware/schedulable/README.md

 See notes on configuration.

 ### Automate build of occurrences
-Since we cannot build all occurrences at once, we will need a task that adds occurrences as time goes by.
+Since we cannot build an infinite amount of occurrences, we will need a task that adds occurrences as time goes by.
 Schedulable comes with a rake-task that performs an update on all scheduled occurrences.

 ```cli